UBS to cut several dozen wealth management jobs: sources

-ZURICH UBS will cut several dozen jobs at part of its private bank, three sources familiar with the matter told Reuters, part of a previously announced organizational restructure.
+ZURICH (Reuters) - UBS will cut several dozen jobs at part of its private bank, three sources familiar with the matter told Reuters, part of a previously announced organizational restructure.

 The Swiss bank told staff in May it was rejigging its flagship wealth management business, part of efforts to cut costs at a time of increased regulatory costs, negative interest rates and restrained client activity.